Retreat

 Three years under normal outdoor use

-A pram on a park bench at dusk, a buggy on a Mediterranean promenade in July, a stroller parked in the shade of a plane tree in a Provençal square — these are the moments European parents are most grateful for a mosquito net over the child, and most frustrated by the options.
-Thin untreated gauzes that fall off.
+A pram on a park bench at dusk, a buggy on a Mediterranean promenade in July, a stroller parked in the shade of a plane tree in a Provençal square, these are the moments European parents are most grateful for a mosquito net over the child, and most frustrated by the options.
+Thin gauzes that fall off.
 Rectangles of tulle with elastic that slip over the handle and off the wheels.
-No WHO listing, no BPR authorization, no infant-specific safety testing.
-The Mosticare Bambino Carello replaces all of that with a single, certified stroller mosquito net: a drop-over canopy sized for standard European prams and buggies, treated to WHO long-lasting-net specification, and safety-tested deliberately on infants so parents can stop guessing.
+The Mosticare Bambino Carello replaces all of that with a single, properly engineered stroller mosquito net: a drop-over canopy sized for standard European prams and buggies, knitted from a fine mosquito mesh and left completely untreated, zero chemicals, nothing on the mesh near the child — the most reassuring choice for an infant, who breathes the air right under the canopy.

 What this net is, exactly

 The Bambino Carello is a drop-over stroller canopy sized to a 150 cm perimeter circumference, engineered to fit standard European prams, three-wheel buggies, bassinets, and compact travel strollers.
-Its mesh is knitted from 75-denier polyester at a 156-count density (25 holes per cm²) — the same WHO-prequalified mesh used across the full Mosticare range.
+Its mesh is knitted from 75-denier polyester at a 156-count density (25 holes per cm²), the same fine weave used across the Mosticare range, fine enough to stop the mosquito at the mesh.

-Why a physical barrier is the right approach for an infant
+Why a chemical-free barrier is the right approach for an infant

 The protection options on the children's aisle split into two poor choices.
 On one side, insect-repellent creams and sprays that the major paediatric guidelines warn against for infants under three months, and which even after that age need careful re-application and careful formulation.
 On the other side, citronella candles and coils that put smoke and pyrethroid into the air a toddler breathes.